empovit/openshift-on-vmware-with-vgpu/README.md

 * An [Equinix Metal](https://metal.equinix.com/) account for provisioning a bare metal server with a GPU model [supported by NVIDIA vGPU for vSphere 7.0](https://docs.nvidia.com/grid/latest/product-support-matrix/index.html#abstract__vmware-vsphere).
 * An existing Equinix Metal project where you can provision servers.
 * An NVIDIA account with access to the [vGPU packages for vSphere 7.0](https://ui.licensing.nvidia.com/software).
-* A VMware account with access to ESXi and vSphere installation packages, e.g. the [evaluation versions](https://customerconnect.vmware.com/group/vmware/evalcenter).
+* A VMware account with access to ESXi and vSphere installation packages, e.g. the [evaluation versions](https://customerconnect.vmware.com/group/vmware/evalcenter) (make sure you're logged in at [VMware Customer Connect](https://customerconnect.vmware.com/dashboard) before accessing the link).
 * A Red Hat account with access to [assisted installer OpenShift clusters](https://console.redhat.com/openshift/assisted-installer/clusters/~new).

 ## Steps